Best Winter Running Gear Reviewed and Compared

-Through trial and error, and hundreds of miles of near freezing running user feedback, we have compiled an outstanding list of the best running gear that will combat the freezing temperatures.
+Through trial and error, and hundreds of miles of near freezing running users feedback, we have compiled an outstanding list of the best running gear that will combat the freezing temperatures.
 This is beyond the childhood advice of “don’t forget your jacket” as you left for school.
 The materials and fabrics found on this winter gear is considered the absolute best by outdoor nature lovers and serious year round runners.
 Let’s go over the pieces that we have found to give runners the best chances at weathering the harsh winter cold.

 Proven Gear, Not Hype.